 - Art critic

-Studying art history allows you to develop the following professional skills:
+Studying this discipline, during gap year program in art history abroad, for instance, allows you to develop the following professional skills:

 - Visual awareness